baptistegh/go-lakekeeper/README.md

 ## Usage

+The client is organized into services that correspond to different parts of the Lakekeeper API.

+The two main parts are [Management](#management-api) and [Catalog](#catalog-api-iceberg-rest-catalog).

+The Catalog part is handled by the Iceberg Go implementation : [go-iceberg](https://github.com/apache/iceberg-go).

 ### Client Initialization

 First, import the client package.
 Then, create a new client using your authentication configurations and the base URL of your Lakekeeper instance.

+If you're using the [Lakekeeper Examples](https://github.com/lakekeeper/lakekeeper/tree/main/examples), then you can create the client as follow:

 #### Client Credentials (OIDC)